Dvisacker/eth-navigator/README.md

-# Kleptoman - Ethereum Blockchain Interaction Tool
+# eth-manager - EVM Chain Manager Tool

-Kleptoman is a command-line tool for interacting with Ethereum and Ethereum-compatible blockchains.
-It provides various functionalities such as querying blockchain data, subscribing to events, generating contract bindings, interacting with the LI.FI bridge, and managing whitelists.
+eth-manager is a command-line tool for interacting with Ethereum and Ethereum-compatible blockchains.
+It provides various functionalities such as querying blockchain data, subscribing to events sending/bridging assets, generating contract bindings, abi or source code.
+To avoid errors, tokens and wallets must be whitelisted.

 ## Installation